Medical Genetics

 The Key to Understanding Your Health Is Medical Genetics

-The Medical Genetics Department, offers complete and state-of-the-art genetic services to assist people and families in understanding and managing their health.
+The Medical Genetics Department offers complete and state-of-the-art genetic services to assist people and families in understanding and managing their health.
 Our team is committed to giving patients with genetic diseases accurate diagnoses, risk assessments, and individualized treatment plans using the most recent technologies and trained specialists.

 Pharmacogenetics

-Pharmacogenetics is used to understand the genetic material's response to specific drugs.
-This information can help patients receive personalized treatments.
-Genetic differences between individuals largely influence the effects of a drug and its effectiveness on a particular disease.
-Each individual has a unique 'pharmacogenetic profile,' and for all drugs to complete their therapeutic mechanism, they need to reach the 'therapeutic plasma level' after being taken into the body.
-If the drug's dose is too low, the dose range is insufficient, the metabolic elimination is rapid, or the bioavailability is low, the drug may fail to reach the therapeutic plasma level, leading to an inadequate response to treatment.
-Conversely, if the drug's dose is too high, the dose range is too narrow, or the metabolic elimination is very slow, it may cause various adverse effects on the individual.
+Suppose the drug's dose is too low.
+If the dose range is insufficient, the metabolic elimination is rapid, or the bioavailability is low, the drug may fail to reach the therapeutic plasma level, leading to an inadequate response to treatment.
+Conversely, if the drug's dose is too high, the dose range is too narrow, or the metabolic elimination is prolonged, it may cause various adverse effects on the individual.

 Targeted Chemotherapy